EmployeeIssues.comU.S. Employee Rights in Plain English

 Employee Retirement Income Security Act of 1974

 ERISA does not require private-sector employers to establish employee retirement plans.
-But, if employers do so voluntarily, ERISA requires them to establish and maintain such plans fairly, soundly and with accountability.
-The same applies to voluntarily-established health plans under ERISA.
+But, if employers do so voluntarily, then ERISA requires them to establish and maintain such plans fairly, soundly and with accountability.
+The same applies to voluntarily-established health plans and severance plans under ERISA.
 Also prohibits private-sector employers from terminating employees specifically to avoid granting vested pension rights.
 Amended by the Pension Protection Act of 2006.

-Not a Federal labor law.
-But the employment-related provisions regulate background checks on employees and job applicants to some degree.
+Not a Federal labor law, but the employment-related provisions regulate background checks on employees and job applicants to some degree.
 For example, an investigative agency can't conduct a credit check without a job applicant's permission and must disclose the applicant's rights under this Act, including the right to dispute an inaccurate credit report.
-Includes amendments set forth by the Consumer Reporting Employment Clarification Act of 1998.
+The FCRA has been amended by other acts since 1970.

 Fair Labor Standards Act of 1938 (FLSA)

 This landmark Federal labor law, sometimes referred to as the Wages and Hours Act, regulates minimum wage, overtime pay, equal pay and child labor.
 The FLSA also prohibits employers from retaliating against employees who exercise their rights under the Act, such as reporting employer violations of the Act (whistleblowing).
-The FLSA also effectively prohibits employers from controlling independent contractors (ICs) as employees, to the benefit of employers and detriment of ICs and government programs, such as Social Security Disability Benefits and IRS tax withholding.
+Additionally, along with other Federal laws and regulations, the FLSA and its regulations prohibit employers from controlling independent contractors as employees.

 False Claims Act

 Although it's not a Federal labor law per se, its employment-related provisions entitle employees to take qui tam legal actions against their employers for defrauding the Federal Government, without fear of retaliation.
-Better yet, employees who sue under the Act on behalf of the Federal Government receive a share of monetary damages awarded.
+Better yet, employees who sue under the FCA on behalf of the Federal Government receive a share of monetary damages awarded.
 One of the landmark whistleblower laws.
 Some states have passed their own versions, to deter and punish for fraud against state governments.
+Consult a lawyer about filing a False Claims Act (qui tam) lawsuit.

 Federal Employees' Compensation Act